 Only residents, their escorted guests and authorized persons are allowed in the residence halls.
+Students should not grant residence hall access to individuals who are not residents of the hall or who they do not know.
 Only authorized persons are allowed to enter restricted areas in the residence hall.
 These areas include but are not limited to storage rooms, electrical rooms and boxes, maintenance and housekeeping closets, and roof areas.